 More information regarding FHA Loans and Qualifications can be found here:

 VA and FHA Loan Limits

 The maximum conforming loan limits are the maximum loan amounts on mortgages that the government entities Freddie Mac and Fannie Mae will buy on the secondary market.
 This means that Freddie Mac and Fannie Mae will buy the mortgage to create bonds and securities that are backed by millions of US Homeowners' mortgage payments.
-The 2018 Conforming Guidelines Loan Limits start at $453,100 and go up to $679,650 for a single family residence depending on which county the residence is located.
+The current Conforming Guidelines Loan Limits for your county can be found here, or you can speak with a team member for more help.
 As long as your loan value is below the required limit, your loan will meet the conforming limits to qualify for an FHA or VA loan.